zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/lock-plugin/README.md

 See the **Deployit Reference Manual** for background information on Deployit and deployment concepts.

-# Overview #
+## Overview

-The Lock plugin is a Deployit plugin that adds capabilities for locking containers when deployments are in progress.
+The Lock plugin is a Deployit plugin that adds capabilities for preventing simultaneous deployments.

-##Features##
+###Features

+* Lock a specific environment / application combination for exclusive use by one deployment
+* Lock a complete environment for exclusive use by one deployment
-* Lock containers for exclusive use by one deployment
+* Lock specific containers for exclusive use by one deployment
-* List and clear locks using a lock manager CI and control tasks.
+* List and clear locks using a lock manager CI

-# Requirements #
+## Requirements

 * **Deployit requirements**
-	* **Deployit**: version 3.6+
+	* **Deployit**: version 3.8+
 	* **Other Deployit Plugins**: None

-# Installation
+## Installation

 Place the plugin JAR file into your `SERVER_HOME/plugins` directory.

+## Locking deployments

+When a deployment is configured, the Lock plugin examines the CIs involved in the deployment to determine whether any of them must be locked for exclusive use.
+If so, it contributes a step to the beginning of the deployment plan to acquire the required locks.
+If the necessary locks can't be obtained, the deployment will enter a PAUSE state and can be continued at a later time.

+If lock acquisition is successful, the deployment will continue to execute.
+During a deployment, the locks are retained, even if the deployment fails and requires manual intervention.
+When the deployment finishes (either successfully or is aborted), the locks will be released.

-# Configuration #
+## Configuration

-The locks plugin adds a few synthetic properties to all containers in Deployit:
+The locks plugin adds synthetic properties to specific CIs in Deployit that are used to control locking behavior.
+The following CIs can be locked:

+* *udm.DeployedApplication*: this ensures that only one depoyment of a particular application to an environment can be in progress at once
+* *udm.Environment*: this ensures that only one depoyment to a particular environment can be in progress at once
+* *udm.Container*: this ensures that only one depoyment can use the specific container at once

+Each of the above CIs has the following synthetic property added:

-* *allowConcurrentDeployments* (default: false): indicates whether concurrent deployments are allowed.
-If true, the locks plugin will *not* lock the container.
+* *allowConcurrentDeployments* (default: true): indicates whether concurrent deployments are allowed.
+If false, the Lock plugin will lock the CI prior to a deployment.
-* *deploymentInProgressCheckOrder* (default: PRE_FLIGHT + 2): the order of the steps added to the deployment plan to check the container locks.
-* *deploymentInProgressCheckCleanupOrder* (default: POST_FLIGHT - 2): the order of the steps added to the deployment plan to clear the container locks.

-# Usage #

-When installed, the locks plugin will add steps to your deployment plan to exclusively lock each container involved in a deployment.
-If an exclusive lock can not be obtained, the deployment will fail and must be continued when the container involved is unlocked.
-Steps to unlock each of the containers are added to the end of your deployment plan.
+## Implementation

 Each lock is stored as a file in a directory under the Deployit installation directory.
 The _lock.Manager_ CI can be created in the _Infrastructure_ section of Deployit to list and clear all of the current locks.